 The two online surveys were conducted by PPI whose research activities are carried out within the framework of national and European data protection guidelines for security research.
-Therefore, all data was handled securely in line with national data protection legislation of the Czech Republic and the General Data Protection Regulation (GDPR) of the European Union, as well as with the PROACTIVE project's guidelines on data protection.
+Therefore, all data was handled securely in line with national data protection legislation of the Czech Republic and the General Data Protection Regulation (GDPR) of the European Union, as well as with the PROACTIVE project's guidelines on data protection (D7.4 - Data Management Plan and Research Ethics and D8.3 - Materials and briefing for PROACTIVE exercises).

 Given the cross-national character of the questionnaire, the survey had to be developed with an eye toward comparability across languages and cultures.
 Therefore, information about the study was designed in an appropriate form and in easily understandable, non-offending language.
+Following GDPR Art 4 on Definitions and Recital 32 on Conditions for consent, this information clarified the voluntariness of participation.
+In addition, information was prominent, unbundled from other terms and conditions, concise, easy to understand, and user-friendly.

-By completing the online questionnaire, the participant electronically agreed to an informed consent form that comprised all aspects of data handling and ethics and safety.
+By completing the online questionnaire, the participant electronically agreed (as a positive action to opt in) to an informed consent form that comprised all aspects of data handling and ethics and safety.

 The surveys only collected anonymous data.
 It is therefore not possible to assign the questionnaire to a specific person and only the type of organisation and country were registered together with answers.
 However, there was a voluntary option to leave a contact email in the questionnaire as a way of contacting the participant in order for them to share documents with PPI, if they choose so.
-PPI did not capture any personal data of such contributors after the email communication was finished neither there was no requirement to use the official email address of the participant.
+PPI did not capture any personal data of such contributors after the email communication was finished neither was there a requirement to use the official email address of the participant.